 If you are struggling financially and think bankruptcy may be the right choice but you are worried about what will happen to your property, we can help.
-Contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today to discuss your bankruptcy options with a skilled and experienced legal advisor.
+Contact the Birmingham bankruptcy lawyers of [firm-name], at [phone-number] today to discuss your bankruptcy options with a skilled and experienced legal advisor.

 Like most states, Alabama permits debtors to set aside a portion of their property under a special bankruptcy exemption.
 This exemption can be used in almost any way the debtor sees fit.
 Wild card protection can split across multiple types of property if necessary.
 Additionally, the wild card exemption may be used in conjunction with other bankruptcy exemptions if a property exceeds that exemption’s limit.
 In Alabama, these exemptions are set as follows:

 According to the law, these exemptions take equity into account instead of worth.
 For example, if someone purchases a $12,000 car with a $9,000 loan, this exemption can be used to cover the difference and to allow an individual to keep the car.

 If you are facing financial difficulties that cannot be managed or consolidated, bankruptcy might be right for you.
 To learn more about your options under the law, contact the Birmingham bankruptcy attorneys of [firm-name], by calling [phone-number] today.